thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 		]
 	)

 9.3.
-Now your ship could technically generate bullets, only there's no ActionToInputsMapping to detect when you want to fire them, and even if there were, there's no Action to map that mapping to.
+Now your ship has a gun, but no trigger.
+That is to say, it could technically generate bullets, only there's no ActionToInputsMapping to detect when you want to fire them, and even if there were, there's no Action to map that mapping to.
 To add the Action and its mapping, open PlaceLevel.ts and, in the .defnBuild() method, add this line to the end of the "actions" array:

 	ProjectileGenerator.actionFire()